Gbegiri Soup / Miyan Wake

 The Yorubas call it Gbegiri, while it is known as Miyan Wake in Hausa.Gbegiri/MiyanWake is a nutritious soup and taste real good.
 Here's a basic recipe...Enjoy!

 Ingredients for Gbegiri /Miyan Wake soup

 * 100g Black Eyed or Brown Beans(washed and dehulled i.e. coatless beans)

 * 1 cooking spoon Red palm oil

 * 1 tablespoonful ground crayfish or mashed smoked fish

 * 1 teaspoonful ground Iru/dawadawa ( fermented locust beans)(optional)

 * Pepper to taste

 Cooking Directions for Gbegiri

-*Finally, add the ground crayfish, stock cube and salt; Leave to simmer for about 3 minutes..and your Gbegiri /Miyan Wake soup is ready.Enjoy!
+5. Finally, add the ground crayfish, stock cube, pepper and salt to taste; Leave to simmer for about 3 minutes..and your Gbegiri /Miyan Wake soup is ready.Enjoy!